SenseStageTeam/sensestage_documentation/_sensestage-v1/guide-to-batteries/guide-to-batteries.md

 ## Note!
 Be careful when removing the battery!

 The connectors on these LiPo batteries are not really designed to be disconnected and reconnected repeatedly, but that's likely what you'll be doing when you're building your wireless sensing projects.
-Because of this, you should be especially careful when removing the battery from a MiniBee. __Never__ pull out the battery by the cable, __always__ pull it out by the connector.
+Because of this, you should be especially careful when removing the battery from a MiniBee. __NEVER__ pull out the battery by the cable, __ALWAYS__ pull it out by the connector.
 It can help to use a pair of pliers or flush cutters (held gently) to disconnect the battery.

 ![](/img/battery/minibee-battery-removal.gif)
 *Gently wiggling out the battery by the connector with a pair of flush cutters*

-For more tips on adding strain relief to your battery, see the step on [strain relief](batter-strain-relief) in this guide.
+For more tips on adding strain relief to your battery, see the step on [strain relief](battery-strain-relief) in this guide.

 ## How much capacity do you need?